casc3798/express-ts-api/README.md

 `docker exec -it express-ts-api knex migrate:latest --knexfile /app/src/database/connection/knexfile.ts --env dev`

 Feel free to use any command available in the Knex CLI tool (https://knexjs.org/#Migrations-CLI)

+## Tests

+Note: You must have your containers running

+For unit tests, execute the following command:

+`docker exec -it express-ts-api npm run test:unit`

+For integration tests, execute the following command:

+`docker exec -it express-ts-api npm run test:int`